Updated March 6, 2023

-Key Differences between WebSocket vs socket.io
+Key Differences between WebSocket and socket.io

 Both WebSocket vs Socket.io are popular choices in the market; let us discuss some of the major Difference Between WebSocket vs Socket.io:

-- It provides the Connection over TCP while Socket.io is a library to abstract the WebSocket connections.
+- It provides the Connection over TCP, while Socket.io is a library to abstract the WebSocket connections.

-- WebSocket doesn’t have fallback options while Socket.io supports fallback.
+- WebSocket doesn’t have fallback options, while Socket.io supports fallback.